afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade.md

 ---

-### 9.6.
-Routing issue :
+### ❌ Issue F - Routing issue :

+- **Symptom**:

-- **Symptom**: No pings from auber server get through to the PC-nomad-IP-LAN.
+No pings from auber server get through to the PC-nomad-IP-LAN.

-- **Cause**:
+- **Causes**:

-  - No route to the private LAN of the wireguard client
+1) No route to the private LAN of the wireguard client
-  - NAT MASQUERADE route missing ?
+2) NAT MASQUERADE route missing ?
-  - subnet of this network in AllowedIPs of Paris conf missing ?
+3) subnet of this network in AllowedIPs of Paris conf missing ?

+- **Solutions** :

-- **Fix** :  On auber, add a static route to the private subnet of the client
+On auber, add a static route to the private subnet of the client
 ``` console
 ip route add 172.20.10.0/28 via 192.168.100.200 dev enp0s8
 ```